YuliyaSheichenka/Certification_Bloc_1/README.md

     file:  1_city_coordinates.ipynb

-    The notebook creates the table city_coordinates.csv in the working directory.
+    The notebook creates the table city_coordinates.csv in the working directory and saves it to S3 bucket.

 2. Getting weather forecast data for cities from list using API of https://openweathermap.org

     file: 2_weather_data.ipynb
-    The notebook creates the file weather_forecast.csv in the working directory.
+    The notebook creates the file weather_forecast.csv in the working directory and saves it to S3 bucket.

 3. Scraping information on hotels from booking.com
-    - Scraping Booking's search page to get hotel URLs
+    - Scraping Booking's search page to get hotel URLs and saving the resulting .json file to S3 bucket.

-         file: 3a_booking_scraping_hotel_urls.py
+         files:

+         3a_booking_scraping_hotel_urls.py,
+         3a_saving_hotel_urls_to_s3.ipynb

-    - Scraping hotel pages to get hotel name, coordinates, score given by users, text description.
+    - Scraping hotel pages to get hotel name, coordinates, score given by users, text description and saving the resulting .json file to S3 bucket.

-        file:  3b_booking_scraping_hotels_data.py
+        files:

+        3b_booking_scraping_hotels_data.py,
+        3b_saving_hotels_data_to_s3.ipynb

-4. Creating a unique table with enriched information for hotels in each city file XXXX
+4. Creating a unique table with enriched information for hotels in each city and saving it so S3 bucket

-5. Creating a datalake using S3
-file XXXX
+        file: 4_kayak_df.ipynb

-6. Creating an SQL Database using AWS RDS file XXXX
+5. Creating an SQL Database using AWS RDS
+        file: 5_creating_sql_database_in_rds.ipynb

-7. Creating maps with top-5 cities in terms of weather and top-20 hotels in each of these cities file XXXX
+6. Creating maps with top-5 cities in terms of weather and top-20 hotels in each of these cities file XXXX

+## Keys and credentials

+API key for openweathermap.org as well as AWS credentials are confidential and are stored in an .env file as environment variables.

+The files in S3 bucket are public for reading.

 ## References